We’re friends from RISD.

 Esther is a designer based in Honolulu, Hawaii.
 She holds an MFA in Graphic Design from Rhode Island School of Design and a BA in Cultural Anthropology from Columbia University.
-She has over ten years of experience in print and interface design, having worked both in-house and for clients in the arts, culture, architecture, and technology sectors.
-She has taught design at the School of the Art Institute of Chicago and RISD.
+She has over ten years of experience in print and interface design, and has taught design at the School of the Art Institute of Chicago, University of Hawaii at Manoa, and RISD.

 Mary-Jo has worked for ten years in media development and design, with experience in web, radio and print environments.
 She holds a BA in English from Princeton University and an MFA in Graphic Design from Rhode Island School of Design.
 She lives in New York and teaches graphic design history and sustainable systems at Parsons The New School for Design.